Arlen22/TiddlyServer/README.md

 And, of course, you can edit data folder tiddlywikis just like you were running `node tiddlywiki.js data --server`, except that you run it on the path that you found it at (e.g. http://localhost/personal/notes/).
 You can have as many data folders open as you want, they don't conflict (though they will each take memory).

+### Benefits
+  - Allows relative linking to external files.
+    - All files found in the folder structure can be served.
+Relative and path urls work fine.
+You can even link to the folder, if you like.
+  - Easy access to data folders and files from any computer on the network and any browser.
+Saving on localhost is as fast as TiddlyFox (no benchmarks, but localhost never goes across the network, making it instant).

+### Features
+ - Uses a folder structure specified in settings.json allowing you serve any folders on the filesystem in whatever tree structure you like.
+ - Serves any files found in the folder structure.
+ - Saves individual files using the put saver.
+ - Loads data folders using a certain core/boot version (currently whatever gets installed with `npm install` or the bundled version if you use that) then forwards all requests to the server command.
+All data folders are mounted on the path they are found at (e.g. `/personal/mydatafolder/`)
+ - Saves a backup of the original everytime a single-file TiddlyWiki is saved (if a backup folder is specified in the settings file).

 ## One thing that needs to be noted

 TiddlyWiki Five files currently use the put saver.
 The put saver URI encodes the document location, which is usually already encoded by the browser, resulting in a 404 error when saving, if the URL contains any characters that get converted to percent codes (such as %20).

 You will need to use the bookmarklet included in the directory pages to fix the saving.
 The bookmarklet needs to be clicked each time the affected wiki is opened, after which saving should work normally until the page is reloaded.
 This does not apply to data folders.

+This is a bug in TiddlyWiki, and is fixed in TW5.1.15.

 ## Major changes in master since last release